microsoft/PSRule.Rules.CAF/docs/scenarios/install-instructions.md

 ## Prerequisites

 - Windows PowerShell 5.1 with .NET Framework 4.7.2+ or
-- PowerShell Core 6.2 or greater on Windows, MacOS and Linux
+- PowerShell Core 6.2 or greater on Windows, MacOS and Linux or
+- PowerShell 7.0 or greater on Windows, MacOS and Linux

 For a list of platforms that PowerShell Core is supported on [see](https://github.com/PowerShell/PowerShell#get-powershell).